Tail call and Tail-call Optimization (TCO)

 └───────────────┴──────────┴────────────┘

-The performance gain of TCO is quite impressive 🚀
+The performance gain of TCO is quite significant–factorial_tco runs in roughly 23% of factorial.

-In my opinion, the TCO stores the accumulated value in a specific parameter which avoids the overhead of creating new stack frames.
+In my opinion, the TCO stores the accumulated value in a specific parameter, which avoids the overhead of creating new stack frames.
 We gain the performance boost but lose the beauty of recursion.
-I would suggest that only try to rewrite recursive functions to tail-recursive functions as needed.
+I recommend rewriting recursive functions into tail-recursive form only when necessary.